Latte Filters

 upper

-Converts a value to uppercase.
-Requires PHP extension mbstring.
+Converts a string to uppercase.
+Requires the mbstring PHP extension.

 {='latte'|upper} {* outputs 'LATTE' *}